meerananda/IDD-Fa19-Lab5/README.md

 ## Putting it all together

-I wanted to make the box UFO/space themed, so I've done the laser etching and 3D printed "Jack" into the theme.
+I wanted to make the box UFO/space themed, so laser etching and 3D printed objects were designed accordingly.
 I've also incorporated some audio elements into the box.

 ### Box
 ![Box](/images/Box.png)